Images of the Buddha

 Note the tightly curled hair and the ushnisha is rather larger than the typical Javanese one.
 The ears are similar to those on the seated Buddha.

 At first the image may appear similar to the one above, but the left hand on the Phuttamonthon statue shows the vitarkamudra.
-The following one shows the abhayamudra, using the right hand, but the left hand is not used for this mudra.
-In a reference[2] about 19th century Bangkok, the mudra is said to have different meanings, depending on which hand is used; although one of the stories associated with this would seem to be apocryphal.
-Further research explained that this mudra showing an open hand with the left arm raised and the right arm pendant alongside the body was used by the Buddha to prevent an sandalwood image of him from rising in stories that are widely documented in Southeast Asia.
+This statue shows the abhayamudra, using the right hand, but the left hand is not used for this mudra.
+In a reference[4] about 19th century Bangkok, the mudra is said to have different meanings, depending on which hand is used; although one of the stories associated with this would seem to be apocryphal.
+Further research, in stories that are widely documented in Southeast Asia, explained that this mudra showing an open hand with the left arm raised with the abhayamudra and the right arm pendant alongside the body was used by the Buddha to prevent an sandalwood image of him from rising.
 In modern Thai iconography this mudra was codified as Halting the Sandalwood image.

 From the type of workmanship the age is estimated at less than 100 years.